DBruceLane/batmanproject/README.md

 My First Repository on GitHub

 Learn to:
--Upload images and display
+->Upload images and display
--Create random spline graph
+->Create random spline graph
--Create points with mouse
+->Create points with mouse
--Use all of the above
+->Use all of the above